 Firewalls are not always effective.
 There are certain scenarios in which they are not effective:

 Where a firewall cannot inspect enough incoming data to determine whether a stream of information is malicious or not.
 Malware hosters have constantly tried to chop up malware into benign packets of information trying to get them past stateful and stateless firewalls of different kinds.
-Modern firewalls are actually pretty good at catching hold of this kind of behavior, but, at the cost of complexity, memory and CPU load.
+Modern firewalls are actually pretty good at catching hold of this kind of behavior, but, at the cost of complexity, memory, and CPU load.

 Thirdly, when a firewall does not have access to incoming data at all.
 The firewall must be forgiven for not catching bad incoming data since it has no access to it.
-We have observed an uptake in “passive credential sniffing trojans”.
+We have observed uptake in “passive credential sniffing trojans”.

-Proxiesforrent provide best proxy in the market.
+Proxiesforrent provides the best proxy in the market.